Questions from Faculty and Answers

 A: The expectation of attendance is one that can be clearly articulated in the syllabus.
 There are times when personal or health crises will prevent attendance.
 It is the instructors' decision whether or not they can accommodate the needs of the individual, and the instructor needs to communicate this clearly.
 Sometimes students will need to withdraw, or accept that they cannot pass if they cannot attend.
 The instructor can communicate empathy while explaining the options available.
 Sometimes the personal concerns are financial, relational, etc. and a referral to the Counseling Center can help the student deal with their personal issues and succeed academically.

 Resources are available to JCC faculty regarding effective management of disruptive student behaviors in the classroom.
 Please be familiar with the JCC Civility Statement and regulations/processes regarding Academic Integrity and Student Conduct.
-Of course, your Academic Director and/or Assistant Dean are available to assist and additional classroom management ideas are available in the JCC document repository.
+Of course, your academic director and/or dean are available to assist and additional classroom management ideas are available in the JCC document repository.

 What are three things an instructor can do to reduce the incidence of disruptive behaviors in their classroom?